OrMullerHahitti/Belief-Propagation-Simulator/docs/handbook/04_deployment_playbooks.md

 5. **Automate** with cron or task schedulers if you need recurring jobs.

 ### Tips
-- Use `EngineSnapshotRecorder` for reproducible records.
+- Persist snapshots by serialising `engine.snapshots` to JSON for reproducibility.
 - Capture environment metadata (`python --version`, `pip freeze`) alongside results.

 ## 2. Containerised Deployment (Docker)